alblor/encoding-server/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Attribution